Day 13: Is PageRank Important?

 In early 2008 Google's Matt Cutts (one of the top 4 search engineers working at Google) wrote about the above issue that he did not know existed (even AFTER he was alerted to it).

 But take notice that Matt would not confirm the issue until he claimed it had been corrected.
-So if you wanted to research that issue to better learn the relevancy algorithms it was already gone.
+So if you wanted to research that issue to better learn the relevancy algorithms, by the time it was confirmed it was already gone.

 In many cases these anomalies give you clues to reposition your efforts before the bigger algorithm updates hit.
 SEO professionals either captured that "preview" opportunity early or missed it.
 And, if they waited for the official word from Google, they missed it.

 Algorithmic anomalies & new penalties are often written off by the industry & then months or years later the truth is revealed.